kuler90/build-unity/README.md

 List of additional [BuildOptions](https://docs.unity3d.com/ScriptReference/BuildOptions.html).
 For example, `SymlinkLibraries, CompressWithLz4HC`.
 Only for default build method.

+### `android-keystore-name`

+The keystore name will be used in the build.
+Only for default build method.

 ### `android-keystore-base64`

 The base64 contents of the android keystore file.
 Only for default build method.